 |Acknowledgement and Thanks|

-- Diagnostic coronary angiography, radial and femoral access
+- Diagnostic coronary angiography via radial or femoral access

-All pre-arranged sessions will last 60 minutes and consist of either one- or two-to-one tutorial with an experienced trainer.
-The training will follow key objectives tracking to the JRCPTB 2010 Specialty curriculum for cardiology (amended 2016) but will also be tailored to the experience of the individual and suitable for all trainees and consultants.
+All pre-arranged sessions will last 60 minutes and consist of either one or two-to-one tutorial with an experienced trainer.
+Where appropriate, the training will follow key objectives tracking to the JRCPTB 2010 Specialty curriculum for cardiology (amended 2016), but will also be tailored to the experience of the individual so is suitable for all trainees and consultants.
 The TAVI, EP, CTO, PCI and structural heart stations are particularly geared towards hands-on training for senior interventional trainees/fellows and consultants.
 Click here to register.
 The education zone booking slots will be available to book on the 4th step in the registration process.

 Upon successful completion of a simulation training session you will be awarded a British Cardiovascular Society certificate, confirming learning (relating to these objectives) has taken place.
 This certificate can be incorporated into your e-Portfolio and linked to the appropriate part of the curriculum.
 It will be emailed in pdf format to the email address used to register for the session.

 All delegates who attend a training session will be expected to provide feedback after the event via an online survey which will be emailed.